 Look at the numbers: Winnipeg’s financial services sector is one of the largest in the country.
 It employs more than 20,000 workers and contributes over $2.9 billion annually to the provincial GDP.
 It encompasses banking, leasing, insurance, securities, mutual funds and venture financing.
-Some of the biggest names in the business are headquartered here.
+Some of the biggest names in the business are headquartered here, and Winnipeg’s pioneering spirit has given rise to important advances in this sector that are now commonplace across the country.

 Investors Group, one of the largest mutual fund distributors in Canada, is also based here.
 And so is Great-West Lifeco, an international financial services holding company.
 Its Canadian operating companies, Great-West Life, London Life and Canada Life, serve the financial security needs of more than a third of all Canadians and employ over 3,000 people in the province.